Skip to main content

 All book study meetings will be conducted via Zoom from 4:00-5:30 pm EST. The dates of the book study are September 12th, October 10th, November 14th, December 5th, January 9th, February 13th, March 6th, April 10th, and May 8th.

 Participants may earn up to 27 hours of CTLE credit (1.5 hours for each of 9 meetings and 13.5 hours for reading the book and preparing for meetings).
-Participants must attend at least eight (8) of the nine (9) meetings in order to receive credit, a certificate of attendance/CTLE, and a digital badge for their participation.
-The book will be distributed to all participants, free of charge, by early September.
+Participants who attend all 9 meetings in full will receive 27 hours of CTLE credit; participants who attend 8 meetings in full will receive 25.5 hours of CTLE credit.
+Full attendance is defined as arriving in the Zoom no later than 4:05 pm and remaining connected until the presenter ends the meeting.
+No credit will be awarded to participants who attend less than 8 full meetings.
+The book will be distributed to all participants, free of charge, by late spring.

 Date Focus topic